pulp-platform/pulp-dsp/README.md

 - `test` folder contains the testing setup used during the development of the library.
 For more details please read the README file in the folder.

 - `doc` folder contains the configurations for building documentation for the library.
 Go to the folder and type `doxygen doc_config`, it creates the documentation and you can browse it by opening `html/index/html` using a browser.
-To add documentations use `@defgroup`, `@ingroup`, `addtogroup`, etc. Please refer to `plp_math.h` and the source codes in `src/BasicMathFunctions/` as examples.
+To add documentations use @defgroup, @ingroup, @addtogroup, etc. Please refer to plp_math.h and the source codes in src/BasicMathFunctions/ as examples.

 ## License and Attribution